Timilehin-bello/cycloneNFT/README.md

 Oluwatimilehin Bello
 Github Link: https://github.com/Timilehin-bello

-# Credits
+## Credits

-The Cyclone NFT Marketplace of this app was inspired by daulathussain (https://github.com/daulathussain/final-NFT-Marketplace-code) some of it's Components and styling were used.
+The Cyclone NFT Marketplace of this app was inspired by daulathussain (https://github.com/daulathussain/nftMarketplace-Subscription) some of it's Components and styling were used.
 Also, the contract from this article (https://betterprogramming.pub/creating-an-nft-marketplace-solidity-2323abca6346) was also used.
-The contract has been optimized to reduce gas fee, unneccessary function has been removed and the component has been modified accordingly.
+The contract has been optimized to reduce gas fee, unneccessary function has been removed and the component has been modified to work according to my needs.

+## !IMPORTANT

+My Infura keys has been made available for a while to aid interaction with function.
+It Would be made Unavailable on a later date.
+It has also been restricted to limit the amount of data that can be uploaded to ipfs to prevent billing.

 # How to Install and Run the Project